-The NOC, for its part, said that it wouldn’t support any deal any deal unless Haftar withdrew his forces from oil fields.
+The NOC, for its part, said that it wouldn’t support any deal unless Haftar withdrew his forces from oil fields.
 At first, neither Haftar nor Maiteeq made any reference to the NOC’s demands.
 They merely stated that the distribution of oil wealth would be overseen by an independent committee, which would consult between the rival administrations in order to pay salaries and address the mounting public debt.

 Despite the NOC’s initial objection, it announced on September 18 that only secured oil facilities would resume operations.
 It added a statement on its Facebook page Saturday stating that a force majeure continues in oil fields where Haftar’s forces – including mercenaries belonging to the private Russian security company Wagner – are present.

 The oil blockade has cost Libya about $9 billion in lost revenue this year alone, prompting the U.N Mission in Libya to express the ‘urgent need to lift the oil blockade” and return to an “inclusive political process.”
 But in Libya, bringing all players to the same table is easier said than done.